Skip to Main Content

 However, it is important to be aware of copyright considerations from an early stage in your research, as you go about selecting material for inclusion in your thesis, otherwise this may be problematic.
 It is permissible to use a certain amount of copyrighted material in your thesis for criticism and review (see below), and for illustration.
 However, it is important that an excessive amount is not used from any one work, as well as material that is not strictly necessary.

-• You must have written permission of the archive both to include it in your thesis, and to make it publicly available online.
+• You must have written permission of the museum or archive both to include it in your thesis, and to make it publicly available online, whether as part of your thesis on City Research Online, or elsewhere.

-• You must also acknowledge the permission of the archives - they may provide standard text for you to use.
+• You must also acknowledge the permission of the museum or archive - they may provide standard text for you to use.
 See the box entitled 'Asking Permissions' for guidance on how to request permission.

 Am I entitled to use copyrighted material?

-• There is a legal entitlement which allows copyrighted material to be used for the purposes of "criticism and review".
-For example, if you are arguing for or against an argument someone else has made and are reproducing their material in doing this, then it is likely that you are within your rights to do so.
+• There is a legal entitlement which allows copyrighted material to be used for the purposes of discussion (what the law calls "criticism and review").
+For example, if you are arguing for or against an argument someone else has made and are reproducing a limited amount of their material in doing this, then it is likely that you are within your rights to do so.

 • In these cases you must use no more of the material than is necessary in order to make your point and you must acknowledge the source in full, as always.